Hot weather affects battery life

 Extremely hot weather and overcharging are the two main reasons for shortened battery life, according to the Car Council.
 The battery contains liquid and heat causes it to evaporate.
 Low fluid levels will damage the internal structure of the battery.

-Your car's voltage regulator can be another source of trouble.
-If if malfunctions, allowing too high a charging rate, your battery suffers a slow death.
-There may not be any warning signs until one morning, when you are already late for an appointment, your car won't start.
+Your car’s voltage regulator can be another source of trouble.
+If it malfunctions, allowing too high a charging rate, your battery suffers a slow death.
+There may not be any warning signs until one morning, when you are already late for an appointment, your car won’t start.

-One reason dead batteries are often associated with cold weather is colder temperatures increase the thickness of the engine oil, making the engine harder to turn over.
+One reason dead batteries are often associated with cold weather is that colder temperatures increase the thickness of the engine oil, making the engine harder to turn over.
 That means the battery has to work harder.